Tigon-Golf-Carts-LLC/TIGON-Personal-Transportation-Vehicles/replit.md

-# NJ Golf Carts - Replit Project Guide
+# Bucks County Golf Carts - Replit Project Guide

 ## Overview

-NJ Golf Carts is a full-stack web application for a New Jersey-based golf cart dealership.
+Bucks County Golf Carts is a full-stack web application for a Pennsylvania-based golf cart dealership.
 The application serves as both a marketing website and a business management platform, featuring inventory management, customer inquiries, rental systems, and comprehensive service information.

 ## User Preferences